smizell/hypermedia-todo/README.md

 1. Go to the `app.coffee` file
 1. Find the `authorize` function
-1. Set `delete` to false
+1. Set `create` to false

-When this is done, the delete button will not be shown in the UI because the `delete` affordance is not in the message.
+When this is done, the create form will not be shown in the UI because the `create` affordance is not in the message.

 ### Changing responses